ymekesser/leveraging-git-presentation/presentation.md

 ---

-# Adapting Git for your needs
+# Adapting Git to your needs
 ## Aliases

 Aliases allow you to save complex commands under a simpler name.

+They can save you time:

 ```
 $ git config --global alias.co checkout